brwyatt/puppet-flatpak/README.md

 ## Description

+This module installs Flatpak.
+* On Debian family from the developer's PPA Debian on Launchpad.
+* On Redhat family the OS flatpak is used.
-This module installs Flatpak from the developer's PPA on Launchpad and offers two defined types, one for adding/removing Remotes and another for installing/ removing Flatpak applications.
+The module offers two defined types, one for adding/removing Remotes and another for installing/ removing Flatpak applications.

 This module was created to allow for managing/installing Flatpak-based